 How to Make a DIY Essential Oil Diffuser Bracelet

-Pinch of some of the air dry clay and roll it until it is ball-shaped and a similar size to your beads.
+Pinch some of the air-dry clay and roll it until it is ball-shaped and a similar size to your beads.
 Repeat this process until you have as many clay beads as you would like for your bracelet.

 Gently make a hole in the center of the clay balls using your wooden skewer.
 Set aside the clay beads to dry.
 This should take approximately 24 hours.

 String beads with Stretch Magic

 Cut a length of the Stretch Magic that is about twice the circumference of your wrist.
 This will allow you to have enough stretchy cord to string the beads without difficulties and also to tie the knots that fasten the DIY diffuser bracelet.